hunterdp/dmtcp/governance/contributing.md

 # *** DRAFT ***

-THe DMTCP project thanks you for investing your time in contributing to the DMTCP project.
+The DMTCP project thanks you for investing your time in contributing to the DMTCP project.
 We welcome your expertise and enthusiasm,  The project needs more than programmers to continue its adoption and development.
 You can see some areas below for ideas of where assistance is needed, but please do not limit yourself to these areas.
 Explore the open pull requests, test out the project on a different operating system, or even an different ISA if that is your desire.

 ## Getting Started
+There are a lot of ways you can contribute:

+- Contributing new code
+- Fixing bugs, improving documentation, and other maintenance work
+- Reviewing open pull requests
+- Triaging issues
+- Working on the DMTCP Hoe-To and FAQs
+- Answering questions on the mailing lists.

 ## Overview